Pronunciation: HYE droe MOR fone

 You should not take this medicine if you have ever had an allergic reaction to hydromorphone or other narcotic medicines, or if you have:

 Do not use hydromorphone if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-To make sure hydromorphone is safe for you, tell your doctor if you have ever had:
+Tell your doctor if you have ever had:

-If you use hydromorphone while you are pregnant, your baby could become dependent on the drug.
+If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Babies born dependent on opioids may need medical treatment for several weeks.

 Do not breast-feed.
 Hydromorphone can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.

-Hydromorphone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away hydromorphone is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.

 Stop taking all other around-the-clock narcotic pain medications when you start taking hydromorphone.